rosenpass/rosenpass-website/content/en/about.md

 The Rosenpass protocol provides a post-quantum-secure authenticated key exchange, based on the work "Post-quantum WireGuard" (PQWG) by Hülsing, Ning, Schwabe, Weber, and Zimmermann [^pqwg].
 Apart from some tweaks to the protocol internals, we provide security against what we call _state disruption attacks_ as a major contribution.

 Both the classic WireGuard protocol (WG)[^wg] and PQWG rely on a timestamp to protect against replay of the first protocol message.
-By setting the system time to a future date, an attacker can trick the initiator into generating a kill-packet that can be used to inhibit future handshakes without special access; this renders the initiator's static key pair practically useless.
+By setting the system time to a future date, an attacker can trick the initiator into generating a kill-packet that can be used to inhibit future handshakes without special access.
+This renders the initiator's static key pair practically useless.
 Assuming an attacker's ability to modify the system time is realistic due to the use of the insecure NTP protocol on many systems, as described in [WireGuard CVE-2021-46873](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-46873).

 Instead of attempting to protect against replay attacks on the first protocol message, Rosenpass uses a stateless responder, so replay of the first message leads to no attack.
 To achieve this, we move the responder state into an encrypted cookie and have the responder include it with their message.
 The initiator returns this cookie in their reply, so the responder can restore it before processing the reply.